dotnet/coreclr/Documentation/Profiling/Debugging - Activation.md

 Once you verify Cor\_Enable\_Profiling and COR\_PROFILER are ok, it's time to search the registry for the very same GUID set in your COR\_PROFILER environment variable.
 You should find it at a path like this:

 HKEY\_LOCAL\_MACHINE\SOFTWARE\Classes\CLSID\{C5F90153-B93E-4138-9DB7-EB7156B07C4C}

-Note!
-If you're on a 64 bit box, be aware of the [WOW64 redirectors](http://blogs.msdn.com/davbr/archive/2006/11/13/wow64-and-your-profiler.aspx), and ensure you're looking at the proper view of the environment and registry!

 If the registry has the GUID value, it's finally time to check out your file system.
 Go under the InprocServer32 subkey under the GUID: